nikhil-chigali/Github_Commands/README.md

 # If you just need the list of past commits and nothing else, you could use
 $ git log --oneline

+# Say you have a folder which is contains personal details or you dont want that to be considered for staging,
+# What you could do is,
+# create a .gitignore file and open it
+# enter the name of the file that you want git to ignore
+# save the gitignore file and exit
+# now try running git status command , and you can see that git no longer considers that file for staging